All Organisations subcategories:

 Tommy Sheridan was arrested in a media-staged police action outside his place of work and charged with perjury.

-Gail Sheridan was suspended from work for five months, after police tipped off her employer, British Airways, that miniatures, which they claimed she may have stolen, had been found in her house during the police raid.
+Gail Sheridan was suspended from work for five months, after police tipped off her employer, British Airways, that miniatures, that they claimed she may have stolen, had been found in her house during the police raid.

 She was cleared of all these allegations.
 To add insult to injury, when being interrogated by police, Gail was accused of acting "like an IRA terrorist" because she refused to answer police questions.